Key Features of Master in International Cooperation and Development

 Highly motivated candidates with experience in the development field will be given preference.
 Applicants will have to prepare an application pack consisting of the documents listed above.
 The pack will have to be handed over, or sent via registered mail or courier service, to MICD Office.

-Call for Admission to the fourth edition of the Master in International Cooperation and Development (MICD) is now open for new intake.
-The new session of the MICD classes are scheduled to start from February 2016 in Kathmandu, Nepal.
-Deadline for application: Friday, 15th January 2016.
+Call for Admission to the Seventh edition of the Master in International Cooperation and Development (MICD) is now open for new intake.

 MICD is a two-year professional Master's Program aiming to develop competent human resources with specialized knowledge and effective tools to lead and manage projects in the field of development cooperation.
 The Master's Program is designed to equip learners with academic background and necessary practical knowledge including project management skills required by national and international NGOs, UN agencies, public institutions and other development projects.

-In response to the need to train students on international cooperation and development, MICD is designed jointly by Mid-western University (MU) of Nepal and International School of Advanced Studies (ISAS), Kathmandu under academic and technical assistance from University of Pavia in Italy within the framework of global Master in Cooperation and Development Network (CDN) of Pavia.
+In response to the need to train students on international cooperation and development, MICD is designed by Faculty of Humanities and Social Science (FHSS) of Mid-western University (MWU) of Nepal, under academic and technical assistance from University of Pavia in Italy within the framework of global Master in Cooperation and Development Network (CDN) of Pavia.
 Originally initiated from Pavia in Italy, similar other Master's programs are being offered in Italy, Palestine, Colombia, Kenya and Nepal.

 Through a multidisciplinary approach, the Master's Program aims to familiarize students with various disciplines and development experiences.
 Spread over two years, the Program is structured into main courses covering Development Studies, Development Economics, International Studies, Contemporary Studies, Management Studies and results based Project Cycle Management including Internship and Thesis writing.